Introduction

 - Fainting

-In addition to being aware of these signs, maintaining a healthy weight and avoiding smoking are important lifestyle adjustments that can significantly improve your breathing health.
+In addition to being aware of these signs, maintaining a healthy lifestyle and avoiding smoking are important lifestyle adjustments that can significantly improve your breathing health.
 Remember, you’re not alone in this journey, and taking these steps can lead to a healthier, more fulfilling life.

 Conclusion